yshavit/effesvm_j/notes/bytecode.md

 ### call_String:regex @lookIn @pattern -> didMatch

 Pops two elements from the stack, a pattern and a string to search for.
-Pushes a False if the pattern does not match, or True if it does.
+Pushes a False if the pattern does not match, or a Match object if it does.

 ### call_String:sin -> string